altmp/altv-docs/articles/changelogs/upcoming.md

 > ```yaml
 > - Master server used default interface even if bound to different ip
 > - getServerConfig() does not return variable values properly that start with numeric characters
+> - server connected to external voice server with --justpack argument
 > ```

 ### <span style="color: red;">Breaking changes</span>